speedyburnzales/LibreELEC.tv-addon-brutefir/README.md

 Provide ALSA-card to PulseAudio by loading module `module-alsa-sink`.
 The resulting sink will be named `alsa_output.default`.

     pactl load-module module-alsa-sink device=default

+### Set default sink

+Declare null-sink as default output, BruteFIR will pickup audio from its monitor-out `BruteFIR.monitor`.

+    pactl set-default-sink BruteFIR

+###

 ### Set KODI to output audio via PulseAudio